dchssr/dchssr.github.io/about.md

 ## The heck does <abbr>PAQ</abbr> mean?

 Preëmptively-asked questions.
-Like an FAQ (frequently-asked questions) but for questions no one.
+Like an FAQ (frequently-asked questions) but for questions no one asked.